Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: FUMET

-\paragraph{Filtering outliers} Some objects are still not handled well with Silhouette Projector for several reasons including occluded upper parts, not on the ground plane, inaccurate segmented region, and misclassified object category.
-We label these objects as \emph{outliers}.
-To filter out these outliers when computing the scale factors, we introduce an algorithm to detect them based on geometric plausibility.
-We first calculate the horizon $\vb{l}$ with the road normal vector $\vb{\tilde{n}}$ and the camera intrinsics $\vb{K}$:
+Some objects cannot be handled well with Silhouette Projector for various reasons including occluded upper parts, not on the ground plane, inaccurate segmented region, and misclassified object category.
+We introduce an algorithm to detect these as outliers based on geometric plausibility.
+We first calculate the horizon $\vb{l}$ with the road normal vector $\vb{\tilde{n}}$ and the camera intrinsics $\vb{K}$~\cite{Hartley}